commaai/bodyjim/README.md

 Repository comes with few examples, showcasing how to use the library.

-Examples require additional dependencies, which can be installed using:
+They are meant to be ran remotely (not from the body C3/C3X itself) and require additional dependencies, which can be installed using:

 ```sh
 pip install bodyjim[examples]